jeanbmar/s3-sync-client/README.md

   - `maxConcurrentTransfers` *<number\>* Each download generates a Promise which is resolved when a remote object is written to the local file system.
 This parameter sets the maximum number of download promises that might be running concurrently.
 - Returns: *<Promise<SyncLocalWithBucketCommandOutput\>\>* Fulfills with sync operations upon success.

-Sync the local file system with a remote S3 bucket.
-Similar to AWS CLI ``aws s3 sync bucketPrefix localDir [options]``.

 <a name="sync-bucket-with-bucket"></a>
 #### ``client.sync(sourceBucketPrefix, targetBucketPrefix[, options])``

+Sync two remote S3 buckets.
+Similar to AWS CLI ``aws s3 sync sourceBucketPrefix targetBucketPrefix [options]``.

 - `sourceBucketPrefix` *<string\>* Remote reference bucket name which may contain a prefix appended with a ``/`` separator
 - `targetBucketPrefix` *<string\>* Remote bucket name to sync which may contain a prefix appended with a ``/`` separator